cloudflare/cloudflare-docs/content/dns/manage-dns-records/troubleshooting/existing-ns-record.md

 {{<Aside type="warning" header="Important">}}

 This action might be reverting an existing subdomain setup and may incur in downtime.
-Refer to [Rollback `NS` delegation](/dns/zone-setups/subdomain-setup/rollback/) for more guidance.
+Refer to [Rollback subdomain setup](/dns/zone-setups/subdomain-setup/rollback/) for more guidance.

 {{</Aside>}}